AntoineOrsoni/pyats-devnet-se-hour/README.md

 ## 0. Get CLI show command output

-In the first exercice, we will connect to the device and get an unstructued show command output (ex: `show ip interface brief`).
+In the first exercise, we will connect to the device and get an unstructued show command output (ex: `show ip interface brief`).

 ### Output example